drexed/active_archive/README.md

 ActiveArchive is a library for preventing database records from being destroyed.

-**NOTE: version >= '6.0.0' has a small breaking change with the timestamp key and initializer file.**
+**NOTE: version >= '6.0.0' has a breaking change with the migration timestamps, initializer options, and model/record callbacks.**

 ## Installation